alix-tz/escriptorium-documentation/README.md

 The eScriptorium Tutorial website is powered by MkDocs and hosted on readthedocs.
 All the source files of the pages are written in Markdown, which is a light markup language facilitating future editions.

-For more information on Markdown's syntax, see the cheatsheet. <!-- todo: add link to wiki page -->
+For more information on Markdown's syntax, see the cheat-sheet. <!-- todo: add link to wiki page -->

 ## Contribute

 Anyone can contribute to this project by:
-- listing errors in [a dedicated issues](https://github.com/alix-tz/escriptorium-tutorial/issues/new), preferably offering solutions;
+- listing errors in [a dedicated issue](https://github.com/alix-tz/escriptorium-tutorial/issues/new), preferably offering solutions;
 - editing the files (see below) and opening pull requests, preferably justifying the necessity of the edition;
-- pick up tasks from the issues board, in particular [those tagged with "help wanted"](https://github.com/alix-tz/escriptorium-tutorial/labels/help%20wanted).
+- picking up tasks from the issues board, in particular [those tagged with "help wanted"](https://github.com/alix-tz/escriptorium-tutorial/labels/help%20wanted).

-Editions can be minor (you spot a missing s, a broken link, etc) or major (an information is out-dated, you want to add a whole new page, etc).
-Any reasonable modification is welcome, as long as it maintains this documentation up-to-date with the core eScriptorium application.
+Editions can be minor (you spot a missing s, a broken link, etc) or major (a piece of information is out-dated, you want to add a whole new page, etc).
+Any reasonable modification is welcome, as long as it helps keep this documentation up-to-date with the core eScriptorium application.

 ## Edit the files and run a local test server

-The following steps will allow you to locally test the sucess of the website's build before pushing your modifications to the project.
+The following steps will allow you to locally test the success of the website's build before pushing your modifications to the project.

 1. Clone this repository and move to the corresponding directory